tpham15/Finland-population-data-visualization/README.md

 # Finland-population-data-visualization

+- The Finland cities population data was dowloaded from simplesmap.com
 - Using pandas to read the data csv file
 - Extract the longtitude and lattidude of each city
 - Using pyplot API to plot cities